 When we sign up to manage a qualitative project that involves focus groups, one of the first things we establish is screening criteria.
-In order to build a focus group things such as demographic criteria (gender, age, and income) as well as behavioral and preferential guidelines (psychographics) need to be outlined.
-An example of this is that the client may require that half of respondents need to have at least one pet and enjoy going outdoors.
+In order to build a focus group, things such as demographic criteria (gender, age, and income) as well as behavioral and preferential guidelines (psychographics) need to be outlined.
+An example of this is that the client may require that half of the respondents need to have at least one pet and enjoy going outdoors.
 So, how do we go about filling a focus group?

 When recruiting those who fit the criteria, it’s also important that we get a good mix of people within each criterion.
 For instance, if we were to recruit all males to participate in a study for a company that’s looking to release a gender-neutral product, then we’d automatically be missing out on the perspective of half of the target audience.
 To protect against this, we set up a quota sheet.
 The document is a visual representation of criteria that helps to ensure that we recruit a varied mix of respondents within the targeted group.